remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 ### The Main Function ###

 We'll include a trivial main function so you can run the compiler from the command line.
 It takes a list of source files and writes the compiled Assembly code to the same folder and same file name (except with the file extension <tt>.s</tt>).
 The compiler will stop processing the source files on the first failure and will always process a source file (and always overwrite the Assembly file), even if it hasn't changed.
+We'll always write out the Assembly we generate encoded as UTF-8, even it only ever has ASCII characters in it.

 ~~~~
 @Other Helpers@ +=